 The most important part of creating landscape quilts is to create the correct perspective through the use of value and scale: lighter and smaller in the distance and larger and darker in the foreground.
 My art is accomplished using many surface design techniques including : my original “cut and glue” technique of raw edge machine appliqué, textile painting, stamping, sponging, dyeing, extensive machine embroidery and thread-work, three-dimensional bonding, as well as overlays of tulle and polyester organza for shading and depth.
 Each landscape is completed using free-motion machine quilting that compliments the design and marries the three-layers together into a cohesive piece.
 My books, Quick Little Landscape Quilts, Beautifully Embellished Landscape & Luscious Landscapes, Simple Techniques for Dynamic Quilts and my DVD, also published by C&T Publishing, celebrate my methods of creation and feature both my quilts and student work.

-Books & DVDs I’ve written
+Books & DVDs I’ve written or appeared on or will be available soon

 - Quick Little Landscape Quilts – C&T Publications, 2011